bedstuystrong/website/content/membership/_index.md

 5. We hold space for **joyful, compassionate, imaginative** work and thinking.

 As a BSS member, you are lovingly encouraged to move in solidarity with neighbors by asking for help when you need it, and providing support when you’re able to.

-### Donation

-While we don’t require membership dues, BSS relies on financial resource redistribution, and member contributions are greatly appreciated.
-As and when you’re able, you can donate to our community fund via ioby (tax-deductible), Venmo, Paypal or Cashapp to help continue our mutual aid work.
-Every dollar received is used to purchase groceries and basic supplies for our most vulnerable neighbors, many of whom are elderly, immunocompromised, or disabled.

-### Volunteering

-Volunteering is another great way to have a direct impact on the safety and well-being of many Brooklynites experiencing hardship.
-There are lots of ways to get involved.

 {{< airtable id="shrivcM7MkYJLanCx" height="2637" >}}